Aliyah: Terminology

 Sifre says that the mitzvah (commandment) of living in Eretz Yisrael is as important as all the other mitzvot put together.
 There are many mitzvot such as shmita, the sabbatical year for farming, which can only be performed in Israel.

 For generations of religious Jews, aliyah was associated with the coming of the Jewish Messiah.
 Jews prayed for their Messiah to come, who was to redeem the "Land of Israel" (Eretz Yisrael, commonly known in English as the region of Palestine) from gentile rule and return world Jewry to the land under a Halachic theocracy.
-Return to the land of Israel is a recurring theme in Jewish prayers recited every day, three times a day, and holiday services on Passover and Yom Kippur traditionally conclude with the words "Next year in Jerusalem".

 In Zionist discourse, the term aliyah (plural aliyot) includes both voluntary immigration for ideological, emotional, or practical reasons and, on the other hand, mass flight of persecuted populations of Jews.
 The vast majority of Israeli Jews today trace their family's recent roots to outside the country.
 While many have actively chosen to settle in Israel rather than some other country, many had little or no choice about leaving their previous home countries.
 While Israel is commonly recognized as "a country of immigrants", it is also, in large measure, a country of refugees, including internal refugees.
-Israeli citizens who marry individuals of Palestinian heritage, born within the Israeli-occupied territories and carrying Palestinian IDs, must renounce Israeli residency themselves in order to live and travel together with their spouses.

-Pre-Modern Aliyah
+Pre-modern aliyah

 Biblical

 The Hebrew Bible relates that the patriarch Abraham came to the Land of Canaan with his family and followers in approximately 1800 BC.
 His grandson Jacob went down to Egypt with his family, and after several centuries there, the Israelites went back to Canaan under Moses and Joshua, entering it in about 1300 BC.

+Antiquity

-In Zionist historiography, post the Balfour Declaration and the start of the "Third Aliyah", the "First Aliyah" and "Second Aliyah" originally referred to the two Biblical "returns to Zion" described in Ezra–Nehemiah – the "First Aliya" led by Zerubbabel and the "Second Aliya" led by Ezra and Nehemiah approximately 80 years later.
-A few decades after the fall of the Kingdom of Judah and the Babylonian exile of the Jewish people, approximately 50,000 Jews returned to Zion following the Cyrus Declaration from 538 BC.
+In Zionist historiography, post the Balfour Declaration and the start of the "Third Aliyah", the "First Aliyah" and "Second Aliyah" originally referred to the two Biblical "returns to Zion" described in Ezra–Nehemiah – the "First Aliya" led by Zerubbabel, and the "Second Aliya" led by Ezra and Nehemiah approximately 80 years later.
+A few decades after the fall of the Kingdom of Judah and the Babylonian exile of the Jewish people, approximately 50,000 Jews returned to Zion following the Edict of Cyrus from 538 BC.
 The Jewish priestly scribe Ezra led the Jewish exiles living in Babylon to their home city of Jerusalem in 459 BC.
+Even those Jews who did not end up returning gave their children names like Yashuv-Tzadik and Yaeliyahu which testified to their desire to return.

 Jews returned to the Land of Israel throughout the Second Temple period.
-Herod the Great also encouraged aliyah and often gave key posts, such as the position of High Priest to returnees.
+Herod the Great also encouraged aliyah and often gave key posts, such as the position of High Priest, to returnees.